infinum/eightshift-docs/website/blog/2022-04-08-adding-fonts.md

 	}
 ```

-After defining a new attribute and options for the font family, we now have to add a variable to **_manifest.json_**.
+After defining the new attribute and options for the font family, we now have to add a variable to **_manifest.json_**.
 We can add it to the `variables` object.
 This approach is slightly different from the one explained in the [Modifying blocks](/blog/modifying-blocks) blog post.
 Here we can use `%value%` wildcard to dynamically add the selected value to our CSS variable.
 ```json
 "paragraphFontFamily": [
 	{